High School Diploma Program

 |Visual Arts & Performing Arts||1|

-The requirements shown total 18.5 credits (17.5 for the class of 2014); the remaining credits needed for graduation are to be made up of electives and must include at least two credits from the subject areas marked with an asterisk*.
+The requirements shown total 18.0 credits; the remaining credits needed for graduation are to be made up of electives and must include at least two credits from the subject areas marked with an asterisk*.

 Additionally, students must demonstrate a sustained commitment to culturally aware global citizenship through participation in co-curricular and community service activities.
 Please see the HS Handbook for more details.